 19. Staten Island Museum

-While the Staten Island Children’s Museum charges a small fee, your progeny can enjoy this museum gratis.
+While the Staten Island Children’s Museum charges a small fee, your progeny can enjoy this museum gratis (admission price is suggested donation).
 This small gem, founded in 1881, has eclectic collections that can capture the interest of all ages, like The Hall of Science, The Treasure Box Gallery, which displays art objects from five continents and across eras, and the Remember the Mastodon exhibit, which explores the lives of those huge former residents of the island.
 They have two locations, so make sure to check ahead to see where to find different collections and exhibits.

 Staten Island Museum at Snug Harbor